Muus v. Muus: Background

 In summer 1859, Lutheran minister Bernt Julius Muus and his wife Oline arrived in Goodhue County's Holden Township.
 Muus was to serve Lutherans in Holden, located north of Kenyon in the midst of a growing Norwegian American community.
 Bernt and Oline had married in Norway shortly before their departure for America.
 Muus, born in 1832, was six years older than his bride.
 An honors graduate of the University of Christiania, he came from a line of leading Norwegian clergymen.

 Oline Pind Muus's family was part of Norway's upper class.
 She received an excellent education.
 Oline displayed interest in her husband's work and was a devout Lutheran.
 Her background made her a worldly, spirited person.
 A contemporary noted that Oline yearned for more than a life among sturdy but uneducated farmers.

 Reverend Muus, deeply religious and uncompromising in matters of faith, impressed those who met him.
 Nevertheless, the minister's unbending pietism and stern manner earned him critics.
 Followers who strayed from the path he laid out could expect severe rebukes.
 In ministerial matters, however, he often displayed kindness to those in need or distress.

 Muus believed in education for the children of his parishioners, but preferred it to be based on his Lutheran standards.
 He created twenty parochial schools for immigrant children.
 Muus was a founder of St. Olaf College at nearby Northfield and became its first president.

 While Muus dealt with challenges presented by American culture, his marriage to Oline floundered.
 Life in remote Holden was difficult compared to Oline's comfortable youth.
 Her husband had little time for her and their children.
 During winter, Bernt allowed only a single room and the kitchen to be heated.

 When Oline broke her leg in 1877 while pregnant with their sixth child, Bernt advised her to let "patience be your liniment."
-On the November 1878 day her husband dedicated St. Olaf's Old Main building, their ailing twelve-year-old son died of typhus.
+In November 1878, the day her husband dedicated St. Olaf's Old Main building, their ailing twelve-year-old son died of typhus.

 As Oline's spiritual leader, Bernt denied her communion for what she considered trivial matters.
 He also stopped her from going back to Norway to visit her family, saying that wives with such demands should be sent to St. Peter (an asylum for the insane).
 Prior to Oline's request to travel, Bernt had visited Norway alone.